casper-network/litmus-zk/README.md

 # litmus-zk
 Experimental ZK light client framework for Casper blockchain

-# Status
+# WORK IN PROGRESS

-This is very much WORK IN PROGRESS ... not ready for production usage.
+This is very much WIP ... do not even attempt to utilise for production purposes.